 Call for Abstract

-2nd Euro Oncology Summit, will be organized around the theme “Research Today for a Cancer Free Tomorrow”
+6th Euro Oncology and Cancer Summit, will be organized around the theme “Exploring New Frontiers in Cancer Research”

-Euro Oncology 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Oncology 2019
+EURO ONCOLOGY 2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in EURO ONCOLOGY 2023

 Submit your abstract to any of the mentioned tracks.